-The line of argument has now reached a Panglossian juncture.
-Observed cases of intermediary failure may not always be a failure necessitating regulatory intervention taking into account real-world transaction and information costs.
+The line of argument has now reached a Panglossian juncture: that is, observed cases of intermediary failure may not always be a failure necessitating regulatory intervention taking into account real-world transaction and information costs.
 This prudential approach is not a mere academic fantasy; rather, it is consistent with over a century's worth of common-law treatment of certifiers.
-Most U.S. courts have not welcomed plaintiffs' attempts to impose liability on certifiers, either by asserting various tort claims or seeking to override the contractual limitations on liability that are often demanded by certifier entities.
-English courts, which have exhibited similar tendencies, virtually celebrate the absence of liability.
-In a case involving alleged negligence by a marine classification society (a certifier of vessel seaworthiness), the House of Lords proudly observed: "In England no classification society, engaged by owners to perform a survey, has ever been held liable to cargo-owners on the ground of a careless conduct of any survey," and then proceeded to issue a certifier-friendly decision consistent with that tradition.
-U.S. courts have upheld this hands-off approach, almost always shielding credit rating agencies from defamation and other tort liability claims on First Amendment
+Most U.S. courts have not welcomed plaintiffs' attempts to impose liability on certifiers, either by asserting various

-107. I am aware of one other publication that explicitly treats fraud as an inherent aspect of market activity under repeat-play competitive conditions with positive evaluation costs.
-See Michael R. Darby & Edi Karni, Free Competition and the Optimal Amount of Fraud, 16 J.L. & ECON.
+&lt;sup>111 I am aware of one other publication that explicitly treats fraud as an inherent aspect of market activity under repeat-play competitive conditions with positive evaluation costs.
+See Michael R. Darby & Edi Karni, Free Competition and the Optimal Amount of Fraud, 16 J. L. & ECON.
 67 (1973).
-That article derives fraud from the buyer's inability to evaluate the quality of a credence good in the primary goods or services market (e.g., car repair), whereas I derive fraud-or malfeasance generally-from barriers to entry in the secondary certification market.
+That paper derives fraud from the buyer's inability to evaluate the quality of a credence good in the primary goods or services market (e.g., car repair), whereas I derive fraud (or malfeasance generally) from barriers to entry in the secondary certification market.